Skip to main content

 Recording Metrics

-The Bort SDK creates a metric report on a regular schedule (roughly once per hour).
-This report contains aggregated values for all metrics which were reported during the period covered by the report.
+The Android SDK creates a Metric Report on a regular schedule (roughly once per hour).
+This report contains the aggregated values for all metrics which were reported over the period.
+This metrics will also be shown in high resolution on the Device timeline.

 The regular "heartbeat" metric Report is accessed using: